Wildlife Protection Closures

 A temporary closure of the beach area between the North Beach parking lot and the mouth of Abbotts Lagoon is in effect on weekends and Labor Day to better ensure the survival of federally-threatened western snowy plover nests and chicks within this area during the busy weekend.
 All public use shall be prohibited.
 Reproductive monitoring of western snowy plovers at Point Reyes has previously demonstrated that chick mortality is higher on weekend days than weekdays.
 Disturbance by park visitors in plover breeding areas can separate chicks from the adults, and the chicks may then not be able to forage efficiently, thermoregulate properly, and hide from predators.
 In 2013, for example, of the 11 newly hatched chicks in the proposed closure area, only 3 survived past the July 4 weekend.
-At this point of the 2015 breeding season, no chicks have survived to fledging age and additional protection measures are needed to assist in chick survival and the persistence of the Point Reyes western snowy plover population.
+At this point of the 2015 breeding season, few chicks have survived to fledging age and additional protection measures are needed to assist in chick survival and the persistence of the Point Reyes western snowy plover population.